tramo-ephyslab/TROVA_Docs/docs/source/introduction.rst

 TROVA software functionalities
 --------------------------------

-TROVA allows the study of moisture sources and sinks based on calculation of the E-P fields, using the main methodologies of Stohl and James (2005) and Sodemann et al. [2008].
-In addition, TROVA provides the advantage of using different numerical outputs from FLEXPART and FLEXPART-WRF at different spatial resolutions, ensuring better representation of the E-P field to be obtained.
+TROVA allows the study of moisture sources and sinks based on the calculation of the E-P fields, using the main methodologies of Stohl and James (2005) and Sodemann et al. [2008].
+In addition, TROVA provides the advantage of using different numerical outputs from FLEXPART and FLEXPART-WRF at different spatial resolutions, ensuring a better representation of the E-P field to be obtained.
 Table 1 shows a comparison of TROVA with other software available to the scientific community:
 WaterSip (Fremme and Sodemann, 2019) and HAMSTER (Keune et al., 2022), in which the main differences/advantages can be observed.
 For more details, consult the article: Fernández-Alvarez et al. (2022).